bonomali/DISC_REU_2018/d3js_projects/README.md

 Then click on the html file you would like to run.

+To close the server, hit "CTRL + C" in the command windo

 How to set up local server from scratch: https://unix4lyfe.org/darkhttpd/